 Does Safari have a VPN?

 Safari doesn’t have a built-in VPN.
-However, Surfshark is a great option offering VPN protection on iOS and macOS Safari.
+However, Surfshark is a great option, offering VPN protection on iOS and macOS.

 Is there a free VPN for Safari?

-Yes, one of the most popular is Windscribe.
-But paid VPNs are better than free ones.
-Many of them make money by possibly selling user data to third parties.
+Yes, there are free VPN services suitable for Safari.
+However, many of the free VPN providers make money by possibly selling user data to third parties.
 So do a background check when using something for free (especially when your privacy’s at stake).
+Better yet, choose a trustworthy premium VPN service.

 Which VPN works with Safari?

 All the major ones, but Surfshark meets Safari users’ needs and offers secure browsing at an affordable price.
-Along with Siri’s recent ease-of-use update — add Surfshark to your shortcuts and use it with clever automation.
+Along with Siri’s ease-of-use feature — add Surfshark to your shortcuts and use it with clever automation.

 Do Apple devices need a VPN?

-We advise you to have a VPN if you want your browsing to be encrypted and safe from prying eyes (i.e., the internet service provider) and keep your data safe when on public networks.
+We advise you to use a VPN if you want your browsing to be encrypted and safe from prying eyes (e.g., the internet service provider) and if you want to keep your data safe on public networks.